stiang/recli/README.md

 ]
 ```

 If you want raw, unformatted and unindented JSON, use the `-r`/`--raw` option.
-This isn’t straight-from-the-wire raw, though, it is the JSON.stringify-ed version of the RethinkDB result data (as returned by the javascript driver).
+This isn’t straight-from-the-wire raw, though, it is the JSON.stringify-ed version of the RethinkDB result data (as returned by the JavaScript driver).

 ### CoffeeScript input
 If you prefer to use the CoffeeScript syntax, use the `-c`/`--coffee` option: